amitchell05/100-days-of-code/log.md

 **Thoughts**: I made fun changes to People.com's website during studio time tonight.
 Anything with a Corgi brightens my day!

+### Day 40: October 1, 2020

+**Today's Progress**: I completed the fetch and JSON reading and exercises for CoderGirl.
+Also, I worked through more JavaScript exercises from freeCodeCamp (~80% completed!).

+**Thoughts**: This has been a weird day of self-reflection on my future.
+I need a detailed career development plan.

 ## Saved Example

 ### Day 1: June 27, Monday